-Each decade had its unique standout theme but the one decade that stuck with me after I wrote that piece was my 40’s.
-If you remember, in my 40’s I spent much of the decade doing what was expected of me without ever stopping to consider what I really wanted in life.
+Each decade had its unique standout theme but the one decade that stuck with me after I wrote the article was my 40’s.
+In my 40’s, I spent much of the decade doing what was expected of me without ever stopping to consider what I really wanted in life.
 Seriously.

 The runaway train I was on was so imbedded in its tracks that I didn’t even know what possibilities existed.
 If only I could have, would have, put the brakes on and slowed down long enough to find out.

 Instead, the train just kept going. full speed ahead.
 The more ground it covered, the more unhappy I became.